Pirates of the Caribbean: Dead Man's Chest: Box office

 Dead Man's Chest earned $423,315,812 in North America and $642,863,913 in other territories, for a worldwide total of $1,066,179,725.
 Worldwide, it ranks as the 15th highest-grossing film distributed by Disney, the highest-grossing film of 2006, and the highest-grossing film in the Pirates of the Caribbean series.
-It was the third film in history to reach the $1 billion mark worldwide and the first Disney film to reach $1 billion worldwide, and it reached the mark in record time (63 days), a record that has since been surpassed by many films, of which the first was Avatar (in January 2010).
+It was the third film in history after Titanic and The Lord of the Rings: The Return of the King to reach the $1 billion mark worldwide and the first Disney film to reach $1 billion worldwide, and it reached the mark in record time (63 days), a record that has since been surpassed by many films, of which the first was Avatar (in January 2010).

-In North America, the film broke many records including the largest opening- and single-day gross ($55.8 million), the biggest opening-weekend gross ($135.6 million), the least time to reach $100, $200 and $300 million and the highest ten-day gross, dethroning Spider-Man, which held those records in 2002.
+In North America, the film broke many records, including the largest opening- and single-day gross ($55.8 million), surpassing Star Wars: Episode III – Revenge of the Sith, the highest Friday gross, beating out X-Men: The Last Stand and the biggest opening-weekend gross ($135.6 million), dethroning Spider-Man.
+It also surpassed Spider-Man 2 to have the highest July opening-weekend of any film.
+Furthermore, it achieved the least time to reach the $100, $200 and $300 million marks, in addition to the highest ten-day gross.
 However, most of them were broken by Spider-Man 3 in May 2007 and The Dark Knight in July 2008.
+During its first weekend, Dead Man's Chest reached the top of the box office, beating Superman Returns and The Devil Wears Prada.
 The film was in first place at the box office for three consecutive weekends, making it one of the only two films of the year to achieve this feat, with the other being Happy Feet.
 By late August 2006, it would go on to break Finding Nemos record for becoming Disney's highest-grossing film at the time.
 It closed in theaters on December 7, 2006, with a $423.3 million haul.
 Thus, in North America, it is the seventeenth-highest-grossing film, although, adjusted for inflation, the film ranks forty-eight.
 It is also the highest-grossing 2006 film, the highest-grossing Pirates of the Caribbean film, and the seventh-highest-grossing Disney film.
 The film sold an estimated 64,628,400 tickets in the US.

 Outside North America, it is the twenty-first-highest-grossing film, the third-highest-grossing Pirates film, the eighth-highest-grossing Disney film and the highest-grossing film of 2006.
+In the UK, Dead Man's Chest collected $18.4 million in its opening-weekend, the biggest of the year, replacing Ice Age: The Meltdown.
 It set opening-weekend records in Russia and the CIS, Ukraine, Finland, Malaysia, Singapore, Greece and Italy.
 It was on top of the box office outside North America for 9 consecutive weekends and 10 in total.
 It was the highest-grossing film of 2006 in Australia, Bulgaria, Germany, Japan, the Netherlands, New Zealand, Spain, Sweden and Thailand.